IDT-ITI/SD-VSum/README.md

 ## B. SD-VSum method and models

-These will be released at a later date.
+These materials will be released at a later date.

 ## License